 This process creates a spectrum of how to view an event which then allows you to weigh the costs versus the benefits of acting.
 There might be a significant cost to remove a high impact, high velocity, but low probability event from your portfolio.
 In that case, it’s probably not worth it.
 But if it only costs a little bit, it might be worth removing the possible impact from even a low probability event to give you more peace of mind.
 Regardless, by assessing the probabilities, impacts, and velocities of an event’s outcomes, you can reduce the emotion around an event and logically figure out the next steps, if any.

 Your wealth manager should never lead with or stoke your fears.
 It is their job to help you make logical decisions.
 Instead, they should instill comfort and nurture optimism that is based on thoughtful analysis.
 More importantly, all the decisions need to be backed by a rock-solid wealth plan built around a systematic, rules-based approach to investing.
-Nothing good happens in your portfolio or financial plan when emotions are the driving force behind decisions.
+Nothing good happens in your portfolio or wealth plan when emotions are the driving force behind decisions.
 So, if you feel like you’re stuck in a rocking chair of worry, let us help you work through those concerns to get you where you want and need to go.